What is password salting?

 For more details about the old site-wide salt configuration, see the Moodle 2.4 Password Salt documentation.

 Sites running PHP version below 5.3.7

-The new password hashing mechanism is only supported if your PHP version is 5.3.7 or greater.
-If you are using a lower version of PHP Moodle will fall back to the old password hashing scheme, so we recommend that you continue to use a site-wide salt until you are able to upgrade PHP.
+The new password hashing mechanism relies on bcrypt support from PHP which is only normally available in PHP version is 5.3.7 or greater (see note below).
+If you are using a version of PHP which doesn't properly support bcrypt, Moodle will fall back to the old password hashing scheme, so we recommend that you continue to use a site-wide salt until you are able to upgrade PHP.